 When you log in, you land on the League page that has current weekly points standings and a few menus below.
-For now, take a look at Schedule in bottom menu.
+For now, take a look at Schedule tab in the bottom menu.
 This is who you will be playing this week.
-At Sportspickr, weeks start on Tuesday and ends on Monday.
+At Sportspickr, weeks start on Tuesday and ends Monday night.

 Now that you know who you are playing this week, select the Picks tab from top menu.
 If you are using mobile, be sure to select menu drop down at very top on right side and not one next to Standings.